bnsmb/parse-android-dynparts-for-Android/README.md

 make
 ```

-The created executable is dynamically linked but only for the standard Android libraries:
+The executable file that was created is dynamically linked, but only to the standard Android libraries:
 ```
 ASUS_I006D:/system/bin # ldd /system/bin/mount_dynamic_partitions
 	linux-vdso.so.1 => [vdso] (0x7e07efe000)